xiaohui0318/md_exporter/README.md

   - [ BREAKING CHANGE ] migrate to `pandoc` for conversion in the following tools:
     - `md_to_docx`
   - remove `md_to_rst` and `md_to_epub` tools
+  - add `force_text_value` option in md_to_xlsx tool to control whether to force convert all cell values to text string

 - 1.12.0:
   - fix input pptx template file optional in `md_to_pptx` tool